Multiracial Americans

-Barack Obama, the son of an African Kenyan father and a European American mother, was the first mixed-race American to be the president of the United States.
+Barack Obama, the son of a Luo father and a European American mother, was the first mixed-race American to be the president of the United States.

 After a lengthy period of formal racial segregation in the former Confederacy following the Reconstruction Era and bans on interracial marriage in various parts of the country, more people are openly forming interracial unions.
 In addition, social conditions have changed and many multiracial people do not believe it is socially advantageous to try to "pass" as white.
 Diverse immigration has brought more mixed race people into the United States, such as a significant population of Hispanics.
 Since the 1980s, the United States has had a growing multiracial identity movement (cf. Loving Day).
 Because more Americans have insisted on being allowed to acknowledge their mixed racial origins, the 2000 census for the first time allowed residents to check more than one ethno-racial identity and thereby identify as multiracial.
 In 2008, Barack Obama, who is of Luo (Kenyan) and Scottish lineage, was elected as the first biracial President of the United States; he acknowledges both sides of his family and identifies as African-American.

 Today, multiracial individuals are found in every corner of the country.
-Multiracial groups in the United States include many African Americans, Asian Americans, Hispanic Americans, Latino Americans, Métis Americans, Louisiana Creoles, Hapas, Melungeons and several other communities found primarily in the Eastern US.
-Many Native Americans are multiracial in ancestry while identifying fully as members of federally recognized tribes.
+Multiracial groups in the United States include many African Americans, Asian Americans, Hispanic Americans, Latino Americans, Métis Americans, Louisiana Creoles, Hapas, Melungeons, European Americans and several other communities found primarily in the Eastern US.
+Many citizens of federally recognized Native American tribes are of multiracial ancestry, particularly citizens who are of mixed European ancestry, African ancestry, or both.